smarter-sh/smarter/smarter/smarter/apps/openai_function_calling/README.md

       - - example
         - function calling
 prompting:
-  system_prompt: >
+  system_role: >
     Your job is to provide helpful technical information about the OpenAI API Function Calling feature.
 You should include the following information in your response:
     "Congratulations!!!
 OpenAI API Function Calling chose to call this function.
 Here is the additional information that you requested:"
-function_calling:
+plugin_data:
-  function_description: an example plugin to integrate with OpenAI API Function Calling additional information function, in this module.
+  description: an example plugin to integrate with OpenAI API Function Calling additional information function, in this module.
-  additional_information:
+  return_data:
     platform_provider: OpenAI
     about: >
       In an API call, you can describe functions and have the model intelligently choose to output a JSON object containing arguments to call one or many functions.
 The Chat Completions API does not call the function; instead, the model generates JSON that you can use to call the function in your code.